sardariuss/carlson_protocol/README.md

 ### Backend
  - Verify how decay is used, especially in computing the dissent and consent
  - Do not allow an anonymous principal to open a vote
+ - There is a bug in the dissent calculation: adding 50% yes to a 100% no votes shall have a dissent > 0.5

 ### Frontend